tobydriscoll/cv-short/index.md

 `1991`
 **Pennsylvania State University**
-* B.S. in Mathematics with honors
+* B.S. in Mathematics with honors; B.S. in Physics
 	* Honors thesis title: Comparison of computational efficiency and sensitivity of several solution algorithms for the linear–quadratic optimal control problem
     * Advisor: John E. Dzielski
 * B.S. in Physics

 ## Professional experience

 `2010–present`
 **University of Delaware**
 * Professor, Department of Mathematical Sciences